PoCInnovation/Workshops/software/06.Nest/README.md

 If you do not already know typescript, you can read [this file](https://github.com/PoCInnovation/Workshops/blob/master/software/06.Nest/src/step-0/learn.md) to learn the basics.

+All the required information to start this workshop can be found in [SETUP.md](./SETUP.md)

 ## Step 1: Basics

 ### Step 1.1: first route